 We've been thinking hard about what it is we actually deliver to our clients.
 What motivates them to work with us and to keep working with us.
 We've realised that, even though our core product is learning curation, a key thing we achieve for our clients is advancing their learning culture.
 To frame it using Simon Sinek's three circles:

 What do we do?
 Like many vendors claim to do, we use Filtered to reduce friction between people and relevant learning.
-Filtered Smart LXP is a platform that catalyses new learning projects and activity.
+Filtered Smart LXP is a platform that catalyses high impact learning projects and activity.

 How do we do it?
 Uniquely effective curation technology and a fast and consumer-grade user experience, smart use of emails, API integrations and evidence-based insights into your culture

 Why do we do it?
 The important bit.
-We do it to help you develop a learning culture: a culture where people own their own development and where that development drives business goals.
+We do it to help you develop a learning culture: a culture where people own their own training and development and where that development drives business goals.
 And why is this important?
 Because research from many analysts (such as Bersin and Towards Maturity, or as explained by Kelly Palmer and David Blake in the The Expertise Economy, pp. 22-44) shows that an organisation with a systemic culture of growth and self-development - an advanced learning organisation - is better able to adapt and change, innovate, transform itself and deliver world-leading products and services.

-If you want to build or evolve a learning culture you are the right kind of client for us.
+If you want to build or evolve a high impact learning culture you are the right kind of client for us.
 If you want to achieve the proven benefits of an organisation where people have a growth mindset, where people learn from mistakes and from each other, where people choose what skills to develop and seek out resources and experiences to develop those skills, Filtered will accelerate that process.

 We came to this conclusion by mapping our client-base and their outcomes with Filtered against a composite maturity model that combines the Bersin Learning Organization Maturity Model (2012), Will Thalheimer's Learning Transfer Evaluation Model (2018), and others.
 Here it is, simplified into just two categories.
 Where do you fit in terms of activity?
 What are you measuring?